strzelca/Polina-Personal-Site/content/projects/uefi-sb-over-m2/index.md

 	EFI_AUTH_VAR_DBR,
 };
 ```
-so probably, the Secure Boot variables are handled differently, we know that when UEFI Secure Boot is in **SetupMode**, there isn't a a PK, so we can deploy our own key, after that, PK is configured and SetupMode disabled, now all the other keys must be signed with the PK, or, if we deploy a KEK signed with the private PK, _db,dbx,dbt,dbr_ can be signed with the KEK too.
+so probably, the Secure Boot variables are handled differently, we know that when UEFI Secure Boot is in **SetupMode**, there isn't a PK, so we can deploy our own key, after that, PK is configured and SetupMode disabled, now all the other keys must be signed with the PK, or, if we deploy a KEK signed with the private PK, _db,dbx,dbt,dbr_ can be signed with the KEK too.

 My ESP is `nvme 0:4`, your can be different.
 Commands are the same for the other variables.